Jessecar96/SteamBot/README.md

 ## More help? ##
 If it's a bug, open an Issue; if you have a fix, open a Pull Request.
 If you have questions or comments, contact <http://steamcommunity.com/jessecar>.

+SteamBot is licensed under the MIT license.
+Check out LICENSE for more details.